Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

 What are the campsites like?
 Is it safe to free (wild) camp?

-Campsites vary from country to country and within each country, just as they do in the UK.
+Campsites vary, just as they do in the UK.
 In America for example there is an enormous variety of privately-owned campsites, and campsites belonging to chains, such as KOA (Kampgrounds of America).
 In addition many of the national parks have specially designated camping areas where facilities may be basic, but this is reflected in the price.
 The Club does not recommend free camping (not camping on a designated area or campsite) but it does happen in most countries.
 We would however always recommend, for your security, that you stay on a recognised campsite.

 Are there hookups on sites?